 - Business Logic

 You will need to determine how you will collect the logs.
-After a list of event sources has been determined, the next step is to decide the method of collection for each source.
+After a list of event sources has been determined, the next step is to decide the method of data collection for each source.
 It is critical to understand what method each event source uses and what resources that may be required.
 For example, if a log shipper will be required to read logs from a local file on all servers, a log shipper must be selected and tested before deployment.
 In other cases, proprietary APIs or software tools must be employed and integrated.In some cases, changes to the event sources themselves (security devices, network hardware, or applications) may be required.
 Additional planning is often required to deploy and maintain these collection methods over time.

 Now that’s out of the way and you’re ready to go.
 Getting your logs into Graylog is a key step in getting the most out of your Graylog implementation.
 For a walkthrough of how to get your logs into Graylog, check out this video.